chidiadi01/Simple-Conference-Access-Program/README.md

 # Simple-Conference-Access-Program
 A simple program that permits people for a conference or disallows them because they're underage or blacklisted.
 It's basically my first Java program.

-##Requirements
+## Requirements
-Just a basic knowledge of Java.
+• Just a basic knowledge of Java.
+• Nothing else, really.

 Please add issues and point out how I can improve my code.